hajimeo/LogAnalyser/README.md

 * Provide multi-processing capability
 * save user input to some permanent storage (json files, no plan of using DB)
-* pass user's request to Job server (not REST API)
+* pass user's request to Task server (not REST API)
 * receive job server's result and store
 * browser requests the result directly (for simple result) or via frontend (for complicated result)

-## Job server
+## Task server
-Job server is actually bunch of bash/python scripts to run on-demand and scheduled jobs (cron and/or at).
+Task server is actually bunch of bash/python scripts to run on-demand and scheduled jobs (cron and/or at).

 Main jobs are:
 * Copy gz files from remote server to a local location regularly.